JuliaLang/METADATA.jl/README.md

 `METADATA` is a git submodule where metadata about packages is kept, pulled from some remote repository like https://github.com/JuliaLang/METADATA.jl.git, which is the default metadata repo.
-This is the only submodule in the package repo that is *not* a itself package (that would cause a bootstrapping issue).
+This is the only submodule in the package repo that is *not* itself a package (that would cause a bootstrapping issue).

 `REQUIRE` is a text file specifying the required packages and versions for the package repo.
-Each line specifies a set of required package versions in the format `pkg v1 v2 ...` where pkg is the name of a package and v1, v2, etc. are zero or more ascending version numbers in semver.org format.
+Each line specifies a set of required package versions in the format `pkg v1 v2 ...` where pkg is the name of a package and v1, v2, etc. are zero or more ascending version numbers in [semantic versioning](http://semver.org/) format.
 On a line by itself, `pkg` means any version; `pkg v1` means any version ≥ v1; `pkg v1 v2` means any version ≥ v1 and < v2; `pkg v1 v2 v3` means any version ≥ v1 and < v2 or ≥ v3; and so on.
 Blank lines are ignored and `#` begins a comment.
 You can maintain the `REQUIRE` file by hand but there are `Pkg.add` and `Pkg.rm` commands which will add and remove packages from the file and update packages afterwards.
-If there is more than one line for a given package in the `REQUIRE` file then all of those lines must be satisfied, so the version sets specifies are effectively intersected.
+If there is more than one line for a given package in the `REQUIRE` file then all of those lines must be satisfied, so the version sets are effectively intersected.

 All *submodules* besides `METADATA` are packages.
 For example, if you have the foo package installed, there will be a git submodule at the path foo into